 PHASE 2.
-SENSITIVITY If an asset is exposed, the analysis progresses to the next step of evaluating the sensitivity of the asset to sea level rise.
+SENSITIVITY If an asset is exposed, the analysis progresses to the next step of evaluating the sensitivity of the asset to sea level rise considerations.
 Sensitivity is the degree to which an asset is affected (i.e., temporary flooding causes minimal impact, or results in complete loss of asset or shut-down of operation).
 For example, on one hand, a roadway might be temporarily inundated under a storm surge scenario, but once the floodwaters recede, the roadway can resume useful service without the need for repair.
 Such a roadway would have a low sensitivity to periodic flooding; therefore, it might not need to be carried further in the process.
 Assets with low sensitivity might still benefit from adaptation measures, such as infrastructure improvements and/or operational adjustments; therefore, the inclusion or exclusion of exposed assets with low sensitivity should be considered on a case by case basis.
 On the other hand, an electrical substation might be completely taken out of service if it experiences even minor temporary inundation, requiring either major repairs or complete replacement.
 This asset would be considered highly sensitive to flood impacts and would be the subject of more complex analysis.
+Structural considerations should also be considered in a sensitivity analysis.
+For example, if there are underground elements to a project, potentially higher or more saline groundwater conditions may lead to future structural instability.

 PHASE 3.
 ADAPTIVE CAPACITY If an asset is both exposed and sensitive, continue to the last evaluation--adaptive capacity.
 Adaptive capacity is defined as the asset's inherent ability to adjust to sea level rise impacts without the need for significant intervention or modification.
 An asset with adaptive capacity is less vulnerable to sea level rise impacts.
 For example, architects might design a boardwalk or building to be easily raised in the future, or engineers might design a floodwall to accommodate future increases in height without the need for significant modifications.
+Additionally, an underground structure may employ cathodic protection to accommodate future increased groundwater salinity.
 These assets have adaptive capacity.
 For new assets or assets with low adaptive capacity, enhancing or building in adaptive capacity will be an objective in Adaptation Planning, described below.
 Redundancy in the system can also increase its adaptive capacity.
-If one section of roadway, for example, floods, but another section provides at least a portion of the similar service, the system takes advantage of existing opportunities to minimize impacts, and might score high for adaptive capacity.
+If one section of roadway, for example, floods, but another section provides at least a portion of the similar service, the system takes advantage of existing opportunities to minimize impacts and might score high for adaptive capacity.